-The Freedom of Information Act 2000 (FOI) gives you the right to request information held by the council.
+The Freedom of Information Act 2000 (FOI) gives you the right to request information held by the council, subject to exemptions.

 It doesn’t give you the right to council documents, records, or information on other people.
 This means that there will be times when only some parts of a document or record will be made available to you.

 If you are seeking information about yourself, you already have the right of access under the Data Protection Act.
 Find out how to request personal information about yourself.

 If the information you require is not already publicly available the easiest way to make an FOI request is via our online form.
 Anyone can request information under the Act regardless of age, nationality or location.